po1sigala/live/01-Class-Content/10-OOP/README.md

 * In this unit's assignment, you will create an application which generates html files using input from a command line interface.

+## Heads Up

+* In the next unit, you will use Heroku to host your web applications!
+Be sure to have the Heroku CLI installed on your computer **before** starting Unit 11 and attending your classes.
+You can follow these [installation instructions](./04-Supplemental/heroku-install.md).

 ## Helpful Links

 * [Constructor Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor)